The Bristol Stool Chart classifies the 7 types of Poop which identify any problems in your diet or lifestyle which affects your health.

 The Best High Fiber Foods

 If you’d like to improve your Bristol Stool Chart results, the easiest way is to add the correct foods to your diet.
-Increasing Fiber intake is easy when you are eating correctly and we have found 20 of the most high fiber foods that will help you on your way.
+Increasing Fiber intake is easy when you are eating correctly and we have found 20 high fiber foods on the Dr. Axe Site that will help you on your way.

 Recommended Daily Fiber